 Answering Your Water Reuse Questions

-UV and Water Reuse Disinfection
+UV and Water Reuse Treatment

 These days, utilities are facing constant pressure to protect workers and the public from chemical hazards, while reducing costs and increasingly sustainability.
 How to do this though?
-Here are our answers to many of the frequently asked questions we hear about water reuse and UV disinfection.
+Here are our answers to many of the frequently asked questions we hear about water reuse and UV treatment.

 As water demands increase and supplies decrease, reuse of treated wastewater is becoming more important.
-There are a few key differences between UV disinfection and chemical methods.
+There are a few key differences between UV inactivation and chemical methods.
 UV does not add anything to the water except light.
 As such, there is no balancing act between dosing and residuals, so there is no risk of exceeding THM (trihalomethanes) limits or chlorine residual requirements.

 Indirect potable reuse (IPR) projects are getting more attention lately.
 TrojanUV systems have been used for IPR for a number of years, producing recycled water suitable for groundwater recharge, aquifer augmentation, and seawater intrusion prevention.

 UV inactivation augmented with an oxidation process (UV-oxidation) targets environmental and chemical contaminants that are not removed by upstream treatment processes.
 Nitrosodimethylamine (NDMA), for example, is a carcinogenic compound commonly found in wastewater that can pass through microfiltration and reverse osmosis processes but is broken down by UV.